 It’s our obligation as health care professionals to adapt diabetes to our patients’ religious beliefs.
 I did my fellowship under Dr. Harold Rifkin, who co-wrote the first textbook on diabetes.
 He taught me that you need to adjust the management of diabetes to the patient’s lifestyle, not the other way around.

 I really think nurse practitioners and nutritionists could take the lead on this, because doctors unfortunately don’t always have the time.
-If you have patients who are Jewish, Muslim, or a member of the Church of the Latter-day Saints, you can ask, “Do you fast for religious reasons?”
+If you have patients who are Jewish, Muslim, or a member of the Church of Jesus Christ of Latter-day Saints, you can ask, “Do you fast for religious reasons?”
 And if they do, talk with them about how they’re going to manage it.
 Because if you don’t ask the question, patients will do it on their own, and that’s when they’re going to run into problems.

 Q: What are the concerns when people must fast prior to surgery?